omnivector-solutions/osd-documentation/index.rst

 This documentation is the source of truth for information pertaining to the deployment and operation of the Omnivector Slurm Distribution (OSD).
-The Omnivector Slurm Distribution stands on a suite of codified operations to asssemble, install, deploy and operate SLURM.
+The Omnivector Slurm Distribution stands on a suite of codified operations to asssemble, install, deploy, and operate SLURM.

 Getting Started
 ---------------
 Follow the documentation below to better understand how to get up and running and take advantage of the full range of features contained in the Omnivector Slurm Distribution!

 .. toctree::
    :maxdepth: 3